 The main goal of the Mediation Centre is to train experts in the field of conflictology who will be able to ethically and very professionally solve the difficult tasks of disseminating humane methods of overcoming disagreements at different levels of human interaction.

-In December 2010, the Academic Council at the Institute of Philosophy at St Petersburg University approved the ’Regulations on the Service for Conflictological Counselling and Mediation in Conflict Resolution (Mediation)’.
+In December 2010, the Academic Council at the Institute of Philosophy at St Petersburg University approved the "Regulations on the Service for Conflictological Counselling and Mediation in Conflict Resolution (Mediation)".
 The service was an educational and practical structural unit of the academic programme in Conflictology at St Petersburg University.
 It became the basis for practical training and internships for bachelor’s students and research practice for master’s students in Conflictology.
 Since 2018, the status of the service has changed.
 Today, it is the Mediation Centre.
-The practical work of the Centre began in mid-February 2011.

 - Family conflicts: difficulties in relations between spouses, parents and children (teenagers, adult children), with relatives, division of inheritance

 - Division of property, custody of children, procedures for visiting children after divorce

 - Conflicts at school and other educational institutions

 - Problems in the interaction of business units, in relations with employees, subordinates, colleagues, when introducing innovations, business division

 - Conflicts in construction, medicine, and other spheres

 - Sale of real estate, debt recovery, and other